Max1412/101worker/modules/commentSentiments/README.md

 * numpy
 * (nltk for contributionCommentSentiments, on which this module depends)

 These must be installed before executing the module.
-The necessary word tables for nltk-vader are downloaded automatically the first time the module is run.
-TODO put this in readme of other module

 This is the readme file for our *main* module _commentSentiments_.
 We also implemented the following module, which is used to distribute the